web1havv/vaibhav_site/DEPLOYMENT.md

 This will:
 - Build the production version
 - Create a `gh-pages` branch
-- Push the built files to that branch (including the CNAME file for custom domain)
+- Push the built files to that branch

 ## Step 4: Configure GitHub Pages